marcmerlin/SmartMatrix_GFX/README.md

 - If you are using ESP32, you can use SmartMatrix/SmartMatrix::GFX or ESP32-RGB64x32MatrixPanel-I2S-DMA .
 You could then use this shield to get level shifters: https://www.evilgeniuslabs.org/hexadecimal-nodemcu-32s-wi-fi-and-ble-led-controller .
-It does not plug directly into the RGBpanel, but at least you can wire directly to the level shifters and not worry about the ever changing pin order of the ESP32 chips. for smartmatrix have a look on this blog post. http://marc.merlins.org/perso/arduino/post_2019-04-01_SmartMatrix_-SmartMatrix-Shield-v4-for-Teensy_-ESP32-shield-with-level-shifter_-and-SmartMatrix_GFX.html
+It does not plug directly into the RGBpanel, but at least you can wire directly to the level shifters and not worry about the ever changing pin order of the ESP32 chips.

+For ESP32 and/or Smartmatrix with SmartMatrix::GFX have a look on this blog post. http://marc.merlins.org/perso/arduino/post_2019-04-01_SmartMatrix_-SmartMatrix-Shield-v4-for-Teensy_-ESP32-shield-with-level-shifter_-and-SmartMatrix_GFX.html